40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $2,000 donation, $500 of which is a refundable deposit

-Permits & Reservations: Contact Crested Butte Land Trust
+Permits & reservations: Contact Crested Butte Land Trust

-Located near Crested Butte, Kebler Pass is a breathtaking spot known for its vast aspen groves, which are among the largest in the world!
+Why couples love it: Located near Crested Butte, Kebler Pass is a breathtaking spot known for its vast aspen groves, which are among the largest in the world!
 The area also features stunning mountain vistas, wildflower-filled meadows, and secluded spaces perfect for a meaningful ceremony.
 There are even horseback riding opportunities at this location!
 Kebler Pass is typically accessible from late spring to early fall, depending on snow conditions.

 Accessibility: Typically open between late-May and November, conditions permitting.

-Permits & Reservations: Contact Gunnison Ranger District
+Permits & reservations: Contact Gunnison Ranger District

 Accessibility: Typically open between mid-June and early-October

-Permits & Reservations: Contact Gunnison Ranger District
+Permits & reservations: Contact Gunnison Ranger District

 Love what you see?
 Then check out my full Crested Butte Elopement & Intimate Wedding Guide!

-This is one of the most unique elopement locations in Colorado located near Grand Junction.
+Why couples love it: This is one of the most unique elopement locations in Colorado located near Grand Junction.
 Picture beautiful panoramic desert scenery and dramatic cliffs.
 My personal favorite spot for a wedding ceremony here is at Book Cliffs!

 Accessibility: Open year-round